chef-boneyard/chef-provisioning-aws/README.md

 This README is a work in progress.
 Please add to it!

+# Prerequesites

+## Credentials

+AWS credentials should be specified in your `~/.aws/credentials` file as documented [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files).
+We support the use of profiles as well.
+If you do not specify a profile then we use the `default` profile.

+You can specify a profile as the middle section of the semi-colon seperated driver url.
+For example, a driver url of `aws:staging:us-east-1` would use the profile `staging`.

 # Resources

 TODO: List out weird/unique things about resources here.
 We don't need to document every resource